simpart/c-try/README.md

 ```

 # attention
+- not supported multi-process, multi-thread.

-this try-catch function refers the global value.<br>
+ this try-catch refers the global value.<br>
  so do not use try-catch at multi-process program.

+ - not supported nest try-catch